Senior Resources » Medicare Basics and the ABCs

 piggy bank and dollar bills

 Medicare covers a lot.
-Unfortunately, there’s a cost associated with Medicare Parts A and B. Your tax dollars go toward Medicare.
-However, the premium for Part A costs nothing.
-The premium for Medicare Part B depends on how much you have earned for that year.
-In 2023, an average Medicare beneficiary pays $164.90 each month for Part B premiums.
-The 2023 Medicare Part A (hospital) deductible is $1,600— not once a year, but every 60 days or 6 times a year.
-The 2023 Medicare Part B deductible is $226 once a year.
-Medicare pays 80% of the Medicare-approved amount, and you pay the remaining 20%.
-Oftentimes, individuals purchase insurance to cover this 20% “gap”).
+Unfortunately, there’s a cost associated with Medicare Parts A and B. Your tax dollars go toward Medicare, but the premium for Part A is typically free for most people who have worked and paid Medicare taxes for at least 10 years.
+However, if you didn’t pay enough Medicare taxes, you may have to pay a monthly premium for Part A, which can be either $278 or $505 depending on your situation.
+The premium for Medicare Part B depends on your income.
+In 2024, the standard monthly premium for Part B is $174.70, though some people with higher incomes may pay more.
+The 2024 Medicare Part A (hospital) deductible is still $1,600— not once a year, but every 60 days or 6 times a year.
+The 2024 Medicare Part B deductible has increased to $240 once a year.
+Medicare pays 80% of the Medicare-approved amount after you meet your deductible, and you pay the remaining 20% (oftentimes, individuals purchase supplemental insurance, sometimes called Medigap, to cover this 20% “gap”).

 3. Learn Medicare’s “alphabet soup.”